Special Collections Research Guidelines

 • Food and beverages are not allowed in the reading room.

-• Briefcases, bags, coats, purses, backpacks, and any other bulky items must be placed in the space provided for patron belongings.
+• Briefcases, bags, coats, purses, backpacks, and other bulky items must be placed in the space provided for patron belongings.

 • Please silence all mobile devices.
-If you need to make or receive a call please leave the Reading Room.
+If you need to make or receive a call, please leave the Reading Room.

 • Patrons may take notes with paper and pencil, a laptop computer, or other electronic devices.
 Pens, highlighters, markers, or similar implements are not allowed around the collection materials.
-Post-it Notes, paper clips, rubber bands, etc. may not be used on the collection materials.
+Post-it Notes, paper clips, rubber bands, etc., may not be used on the collection materials.

 Research Procedures